DUNE-DAQ/.github/pull-request-templates/pull_request_template.md

 # Description

-_If full decription and testing details are included on a parent issue, please link to that here._
+_If full description and testing details are included on a parent issue, please link to that here._
 See issue # for details

 _Otherwise, please include a summary of the change and which issue is fixed (if any).